Partnership & LLP Dispute Resolution Solicitors in Manchester & London

 How Our Partnership and LLP Dispute Resolution Solicitors Can Help You

-Despite best intentions, partners can fall into disagreement whether it relates to the day to day running and control of the company or the terms of exit of a partner or the dissolution of the partnership.
+Despite best intentions, partners can fall into disagreement whether it relates to the day-to-day running and control of the company or the terms of an exit of a partner or the dissolution of the partnership.

 Common disagreements between partners include:

 - How partnership income should be used

 Some of the more serious misconduct events that trigger disputes include: